 - Food when not at the reserve

-- Anybody is more than welcome to participate in this programme, however it is important to note that the level of knowledge would also determine the extent of the work possible
+- The simple answer is no, however it is important to note that the level of knowledge would also determine the extent of the work possible

 - It is important that everyone who takes part in this programme has an active interest in veterinary medicine